-The front line of our agency's delivery of services to the American public rests with the Administrative Law Judges (ALJs or Judges).
-Our Judges travel around the country to conduct formal hearings and related proceedings in a fair, just, and expeditious manner.
+The front line of our agency's delivery of services to the American public rests with the Administrative Law Judges (ALJs).
+Our ALJs travel around the country to conduct formal hearings and related proceedings in a fair, just, and expeditious manner.
 This function is directly related to achieving the public service goal of fair, just, and expeditious adjudication of disputes brought before the Review Commission and its ALJs.

-The ALJs report through the Chief Judge to the Chairman of the agency.
+The ALJs report through the Chief ALJ to the Chairman of the agency.
 However, they act independently when arriving at case decisions.
 The Review Commission's procedural rules are similar to the Federal Rules of Civil Procedure and are designed and administered to secure the just and timely determination of every contested case.
 In the absence of a specific Review Commission rule, the Federal Rules apply.

-Proceedings Before the Review Commission's Administrative Law Judges
+Proceedings Before the Review Commission's ALJs

-The events leading to the presentation of an OSHA case before a Review Commission Judge follow an established procedure, and they are designed to provide all parties with a fair hearing and swift adjudication of their case.
-To contest all or part of a citation, penalty or abatement period, an employer must file a notice of contest with the Secretary of Labor within 15 working days of receipt of the citation issued by OSHA.
+The events leading to the presentation of an OSHA case before a Review Commission ALJ follow an established procedure, and they are designed to provide all parties with a fair hearing and swift adjudication of their case.
+To contest all or part of a citation, penalty, or abatement period, an employer must file a notice of contest with the Secretary of Labor within 15 working days of receipt of the citation issued by OSHA.
+An employee and/or employee representative may challenge the abatement period by filing a notice of contest with the Secretary of Labor within 15 working days of receipt of the citation issued by OSHA.
 The Secretary of Labor transmits the notice of contest and all relevant documents to the Review Commission's Executive Secretary for filing and docketing.
-After the case is docketed, it is forwarded to the Office of the Chief Administrative Law Judge (OCALJ) for assignment to an ALJ.
+After the case is docketed, it is forwarded to the OCALJ for assignment to an ALJ.
 The case is generally assigned to an ALJ in the Review Commission office closest to where the alleged violation occurred.
-Thereafter, the Judge has full responsibility for all pre-hearing and pre-trial procedures and is charged with providing a fair and impartial hearing in an expeditious manner and rendering a decision promptly.
+Thereafter, the ALJ has full responsibility for all pre-hearing and pre-trial procedures and is charged with providing a fair and impartial hearing in an expeditious manner and rendering a decision promptly.